Kungsbacka/DirStat/README.md

 ## Output file

 The output JSON has the structure you see below, where every folder in the folder list gets its own entry.

 * __Directory__ is the base directory and an optional tag list that is read from the file list.
-Useful for attaching metadata to scanned directories that can be used when analyzing the data later.
+Useful for attaching metadata to scanned directories that can later be used when analyzing.
 * All sizes are in bytes.
 * __LongPathList__ is a list of paths longer than 260 characters, or the number of characters specified by the -pl argument.
 * __FailedDirectoryList__ contains a list of paths that could not be scanned.